metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Required:

-- `name` (String) Name is the referenced service.
-The service must exist in the same namespace as the Ingress object.
+- `name` (String) name is the referenced service.
+The service must exist inthe same namespace as the Ingress object.

 Optional:

-- `port` (Attributes) Port of the referenced service.
-A port name or port number is required for a IngressServiceBackend. (see [below for nested schema](#nestedatt--spec--network_options--grafana_config--ingress_spec--rules--http--paths--backend--service--port))
+- `port` (Attributes) port of the referenced service.
+A port name or port numberis required for a IngressServiceBackend. (see [below for nested schema](#nestedatt--spec--network_options--grafana_config--ingress_spec--rules--http--paths--backend--service--port))

 <a id="nestedatt--spec--network_options--grafana_config--ingress_spec--rules--http--paths--backend--service--port"></a>
 ### Nested Schema for `spec.network_options.grafana_config.ingress_spec.rules.http.paths.backend.service.port`

 Optional:

-- `name` (String) Name is the name of the port on the Service.
-This is a mutually exclusive setting with 'Number'.
+- `name` (String) name is the name of the port on the Service.This is a mutually exclusive setting with 'Number'.
-- `number` (Number) Number is the numerical port number (e.g. 80) on the Service.
-This is a mutually exclusive setting with 'Name'.
+- `number` (Number) number is the numerical port number (e.g. 80) on the Service.This is a mutually exclusive setting with 'Name'.